ExpressAI/DataLab/docs/web_users/8_use_data_operations_to_process_your_data.md

 ### Preprocessing

 Data preprocessing (e.g., tokenization) is an indispensable step in training deep  learning and machine learning models, and the quality of the dataset directly affects the learning of models.
-Currently, DATALAB supports both general preprocessing functions and task-specific ones, which are built based on different sources, such as Spacy, NLTK and Huggingface.
+Currently, DataLab supports both general preprocessing functions and task-specific ones, which are built based on different sources, such as Spacy, NLTK and Huggingface.